idea2app/MobX-RESTful-migrator/README.md

 ## Event-Driven Migration Architecture

-The migrator includes a built-in event system for monitoring and controlling the migration process:
+The migrator includes a built-in Event Bus for monitoring and controlling the migration process:

 ### Built-in Console Logging